Keeping Your AidFinancial Aid

-If you’re receiving financial aid grants or loans, you must attend your classes.
-Don’t drop or stop attending any class without consulting the Financial Aid Office to find out how it will affect your aid.
-Changes in your enrollment level and failing grades may require you to repay federal financial aid funds.
+If a student receives financial aid grants or loans, they must attend their classes.
+Students should not drop or stop attending any class without first consulting the Financial Aid Office to find out how doing so may affect their aid.
+Changes in enrollment levels or failing grades may require students to repay federal financial aid funds.

-Federal regulations require you to repay a portion of financial aid funds if you withdraw from all classes before satisfying the 60 percent completion rule for the enrollment term.
+Federal regulations require a student to repay any unearned portion of financial aid funds if they withdraw from ALL classes before satisfying 60 percent completion for the enrollment term.

-You may also be required to repay financial aid funds if you receive failing grades in all of your classes, unless an instructor can document that you attended class for at least 60 percent of the enrollment period.
+A student may also be required to repay financial aid funds if they receive failing grades in ALL of their classes, unless an instructor can document attendance for at least 60 percent of the enrollment term.